seng637-winter2025/a1-group8/seng637-a1-group_8.md

 As a team, we found 12 bugs in the ATM software.
 5 of them were found in using exploratory testing, and the remainder were found using manual function testing.
 Most of the bugs found in the exploratory testing were also found when doing manual function testing.

 Both methods were useful in identifying defects in the software.
 Manual function testing was more time consuming but was valuable in detecting additional bugs that were missed in the exploratory phase.
 For our group, the manual function testing was the most effective approach.
-Exploratory testing still is a worthwhile method to use, as it can find bugs that may not arise when strictly sticting to a test suite that focuses on function requirements.
+Exploratory testing still is a worthwhile method to use, as it can find bugs that may not arise when strictly following a test suite that focuses on function requirements.
 The table below outlines some of the differences between the testing types.

 ### Comparison Table
 |          | Exploratory Testing                                  | Manual Functional Testing                                  |